 The Vanuatu Electoral Office (VEO) is the operational arm of the EC, in charge of the electoral administration.
 The Constitution provides for a Principle Electoral Officer (PEO) to head the VEO.
-At the moment, staff capacity also comprises a deputy PEO, a compiler, an assistant compiler and an office assistant.
+At the moment, staff capacity also comprises a deputy PEO and 15 additional staff which includes 6 provincial electoral offices.

-The VEO, which is based in Port Vila, currently has no permanent representation in the provinces and outer islands.
-Temporary staff is used to prepare and hold the elections in the provinces, and the law states that the PEO should appoint "registration officers" (RO's) for each of the electoral constituencies.
-The main RO's tasks are to collect and distribute election materials from/ to the presiding officers and the oversee the electoral elections in his/her area of responsibility The ROs then recruit and brief the "returning officers", who act as presiding officers in the polling stations, and the corresponding polling staff.
+The VEO, which is based in Port Vila, is in the process of establishing permanent representation in the provinces and outer islands through the establishment of provincial electoral offices, as well training area administrators on the key electoral processes and data collection.
+Temporary staff is also used to prepare and hold the elections in the provinces, and the law states that the PEO should appoint "registration officers" (RO's) for each of the electoral constituencies.
+The main RO's tasks are to collect and distribute election materials from/to the presiding officers and the oversee the electoral elections in his/her area of responsibility The ROs then recruit and brief the "returning officers", who act as presiding officers in the polling stations, and the corresponding polling staff.